 - Awesome Backpack: Bagman in the Rogue continuity.

 - The Baroness: Kaptain Natashov.

 - Black and Gray Morality: While the Norts are shown as Obviously Evil Commie Nazis, the Southers aren't a whole lot better.

 - Blood Knight: Gunnar.

-- Brain Uploading: Mostly in the original, though not unseen in newer incarnations.
+- Brain Uploading: The GI bio-chips.
+Mostly in the original, though not unseen in newer incarnations.

 - I Cannot Self-Terminate: In the Rogue continuity, Rogue encounters a interesting version of the trope, a super soldier prototype (a predecessor of himself) waiting out in the wilderness to die a death of old age, seeing it as dignified and declaring that "suicide ain't my style".
 Rogue subsequently holds off a Nort assault force in order to give the old man his wish, the narrative stating openly that it's something he wants for himself one day.

 - Friday attempts suicide, but finds that he's been genetically programmed to be unable to do so.

 - Canon Discontinuity: The crossover between the original Rogue and Friday.